 If you pay for water to irrigate any portion of your outdoor landscape, including vegetable gardens, rainwater harvesting is for you.
 Since most yards require some supplemental watering to look good, offsetting a portion of that water with free rainfall saves on two fronts: water and money.

 To choose a system that works for you, it is important to consider existing infrastructure (the roof and the yard) and regional climate (how much rain falls in your area).
-An ideal rainwater harvesting system does not capture more water than a landscape can use because water surpluses can become a nuisance if water is not utilized within three to four months (think stagnant water).
+An ideal rainwater harvesting system does not capture more water than a landscape can use because water surpluses can become a nuisance if the water is not utilized within three to four months (think stagnant water).

 Choosing a method